Back

 The broker proposal builder lacked a comparison reset.
 Users could create scenarios but struggled to return to baseline.
 We added a "reset to original" control that preserved the conversation flow.

 The wizard step indicators were confusing.
-HR specialists did not understand which steps were complete versus in-progress.
-We moved from dots to explicit status labels: "Pending," "In Progress," "Complete."
+HR specialists did not understand which steps were complete versus in progress.
+We moved from abstract dots to explicit status labels: "Pending," "In Progress," and "Complete."

 Two platforms shipped, research-validated, in three months.